mloubout/SC20Paper/paper.md

 ![](./Figures/OverTTI4.png){width=50%}\
 : 3D TTI imaging on a custom made model.

-@witte2019TPDedas fully describes the serverless implementation of seismic inverse problems, including iterative algorithms for least square minimization problems (LSRTM).
+@witte2019TPDedas fully describes the serverless implementation of seismic inverse problems, including iterative algorithms for least-square minimization problems (LSRTM).
 The 3D anisotropic imaging results were presented as part of a keynote presentation at the EAGE HPC workshop in October 2019 [@herrmann2019EAGEHPCaii].
 This work perfectly illustrates the flexibility and portability of Devito, as we were able to easily port a code only tested and developed on local hardware to the cloud, with only requiring minor adjustments.
 This portability included the possibility to run MPI-based code for domain decomposition in the cloud, after developing it on a desktop computer.
 The code for reproducibility can be found at [AzureTTI] that contains, the propagators and gradient computation, Dockerfiles and azure [batch-shipyard] setup for running the RTM.

 While this subsurface image is obtained with anisotropic propagators that mimic the real physics, in order to model both the kinematics and the amplitudes correctly, elastic propagator are required.
-Theses propagators are for example extremely important for global seismology as the Shear waves (component ignored in TTI) are the most hazardous ones.
+These propagators are for example extremely important for global seismology as the Shear waves (component ignored in TTI) are the most hazardous ones.
 We know show that wit the new vectorial capabilities of Devito, we can model elastic waves while conserving a high-level symbolic interface.

 ## Elastic modelling